 Minimizes Serious Falls

-This measures the percent of long-term residents who sustained falls which caused severe injury.
-Falls can happen for a variety of reasons, but high rates of major falls could be an indicator of poor nursing care.
+This statistic tells you the percentage of long-term care residents who sustained a fall leading to severe injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls could be an indicator of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This indicates the percent of residents who have had a urinary tract infection.
-UTI's are considered to be a measure of the quality of nursing care .
-UTI's are routinely caused by lower quality nursing care.
-Nevertheless, this datapoint can also be misleading for some nursing homes due to different reporting standards for these infections.
+This datapoint is an indication of the percentage of long-term stay patients who had a urinary tract infection.
+UTI's could be a sign of lower quality nursing care.
+However, this metric may be skewed for certain nursing homes due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication